 If you used foil to line the pan, you can lift it out by grasping the edges of the foil.
 That also makes it easier to cut.

 You can cut the fudge into squares or rectangles as big or as small as you want.

 I like smaller squares because then I can reach for “just one more piece” without feeling too guilty.
 Yeah, I know that’s flawed thinking.

-If you like fudge, you’ll enjoy some of the other super easy recipes I have.
+If you like this 2-ingredient peanut butter fudge, you’ll enjoy some of the other super easy recipes I have.

 This chocolate fudge is delicious, both with and without nuts.

 When it’s time to decorate for a special occasion, don’t forget to embellish the food.
 This white chocolate fudge is easy to decorate with sprinkles in whatever color your theme is.

 My friend Julie has a recipe for tiger butter fudge on her Back to My Southern Roots blog.
 It’s quite impressive to look at but even more delicious to eat.